- What ed tech tools are integrated into Brightspace?

 eCarleton is Carleton’s open learning platform that features online courses and resources accessible to anyone inside and outside of the Carleton community.

-The eCarleton platform will be moved to Brightspace in stages during 2022.
-This will allow Carleton to complete existing contracts with external clients and concentrate on the migration of cuLearn during the 2021 calendar year.
+The eCarleton platform will be moved to Brightspace in 2023.
+The delayed transfer will allow Carleton to complete existing contracts with external clients and concentrate on the migration of cuLearn during the 2021-22 calendar years.